thymeleaf/thymeleaf/README.markdown

 Configuration
 -------------

-In order to use the thymeleaf-extras-springsecurity3 module in your Spring MVC application, we will first need to configure our application in the usual way for Spring + Thymeleaf applications (*TemplateEngine* bean, *template resolvers*, etc.), and add the SpringSecurity dialect to our Template Engine so that we
+In order to use the thymeleaf-extras-springsecurity3 or thymeleaf-extras-springsecurity4 modules in our Spring MVC application, we will first need to configure our application in the usual way for Spring + Thymeleaf applications (*TemplateEngine* bean, *template resolvers*, etc.), and add the SpringSecurity dialect to our Template Engine so that we